 At December 31, 2023, the Company had \$34.7 million in subordinated promissory notes that were assumed in the merger with BTH ("BTH Notes") with origination dates ranging from June 2015 to June 2021.
-After the five-year anniversary of issuance, the Company can redeem the BTH Notes in part or in full at the Company's discretion and, if applicable, subject to receipt of any required regulatory approvals.
-Primarily due to the declining Tier 2 capital contribution of the BTH Notes, the Company elected to redeem all but \$1.1 million of the BTH Notes during the three months ended March 31, 2024.
+After the five-year anniversary of issuance, the Company had the right to redeem the BTH Notes in part or in full at the Company's discretion and, if applicable, subject to receipt of any required regulatory approvals.
+Primarily due to the declining Tier 2 capital contribution of the BTH Notes, the Company elected to redeem all but \$1.1 million of the BTH Notes during the six months ended June 30, 2024.

-At March 31, 2024 and December 31, 2023, we were eligible to borrow an additional \$2.09 billion and \$2.01 billion, respectively, from the FHLB.
+At June 30, 2024 and December 31, 2023, we were eligible to borrow an additional \$2.06 billion and \$2.01 billion, respectively, from the FHLB.